briandrum/codes.forchagrin.com/_chapters/chapter-126-municipal-income-tax.md

         income was derived from a business activity of such taxpayer and the net income from such royalty interest shall be subject to tax.

-    2. _(2)_ **Employer’s income.** The employer’s income derived from finance and carrying charges associated with his customers’ accounts receivable.
+    2. _(2)_ **Employer's income.** The employer's income derived from finance and carrying charges associated with his customers' accounts receivable.
     (Ord.
 1986-33.
 Passed 7-14-86; Ord.
 2005-44.
 Passed 7-11-05. )

 7. _(g)_ **Occasional Entrant Rule.**

-    1. _(1)_ A non-resident individual who works in the Municipality twelve or fewer days per year shall be considered an occasional entrant, and shall not be subject to the Municipality’s income tax for those twelve days.
+    1. _(1)_ A non-resident individual who works in the Municipality twelve or fewer days per year shall be considered an occasional entrant, and shall not be subject to the Municipality's income tax for those twelve days.
 For purposes of the twelve-day calculation, any portion of a day worked in the Municipality shall be counted as one day worked in the Municipality.

-    2. _(2)_ Beginning with the thirteenth day, the employer of said individual shall begin withholding the Municipality’s income tax from remuneration paid by the employer to the individual, and shall remit the withheld income tax to the Municipality in accordance with the requirements of this chapter.
+    2. _(2)_ Beginning with the thirteenth day, the employer of said individual shall begin withholding the Municipality's income tax from remuneration paid by the employer to the individual, and shall remit the withheld income tax to the Municipality in accordance with the requirements of this chapter.
     Since the individual can no longer be considered to have been an occasional